Behavior Transformers: Cloning $k$ modes with one stone: Introduction

 Creating agents that can behave intelligently in complex environments has been a longstanding problem in machine learning.
 Although Reinforcement Learning~(RL) has made significant advances in behavior learning, its success comes at the cost of high sample complexity~\cite{mnih2015human,duan2016benchmarking,akkaya2019solving}.
 Without priors on how to behave, state-of-the-art RL methods require online interactions on the order of 1-10M `reward-labeled' samples for benchmark control tasks~\cite{yarats2021mastering}.
 This is in stark contrast to vision and language tasks, where pretrained models and data-driven priors are the norm~\cite{devlin2018bert,brown2020language,byol,bardes2021vicreg}, which allows for efficient downstream task solving.

 So how do we learn behavioral priors from pre-collected data?
 One option is offline RL~\cite{levine2020offline}, where offline datasets coupled with conservative policy optimization can learn task-specific behaviors.
 However, such methods have yet to tackle domains where task-specific reward labels are not present.
 Without explicit reward labels, imitation learning, particularly behavior cloning, is a more fitting option~\cite{pomerleau1989alvinn,bojarski2016end,torabi2018behavioral}.
 Here, given behavior data $\mathcal{D} \equiv \{s_t,a_t\}$, behavior models can be trained to predict actions $f_{\theta}(s_t) \rightarrow a_t$ through supervised learning.
 When demonstration data is plentiful, such approaches have found impressive success in a variety of domains from self-driving~\cite{pomerleau1989alvinn,codevilla2019exploring} to robotic manipulation~\cite{zhang2018deep,pari2021surprising}.
-Importantly, it requires neither online interactions nor reward labels to optimize behaviors.
+Importantly, it requires neither online interactions nor reward labels.

 However, state-of-the-art behavior cloning methods often make a fundamental assumption -- that the data is drawn from a unimodal expert solving a single task.
 This assumption is often baked in to the architecture design, such as using a Gaussian prior.
 On the other hand, natural pre-collected data is sub-optimal, noisy, and contains multiple modes of behavior, all entangled in a single dataset.
 This distributionally multi-modal experience is most prominent in human demonstrations.
 Not only do we perform a large variety of behaviors every day, our personal biases result in significant multi-modality even for the same behavior~\cite{grauman2021ego4d,lynch2020learning}.
-This raises an important question: How do we train models that can ``clone'' multi-modal behavior data?
+Current approach for behavior cloning from such datasets primarily focus on learning goal-conditioned policies, where each goal implies a single mode of behavior~\citep{hausman2017multi,gupta2019relay,lynch2020learning,dasari2020transformers}.
+However, even after goal-conditioning, an important question remains: How do we train models that can natively ``clone'' multi-modal behavior data?